In-Context Learning of Temporal Point Processes with Foundation Inference Models: Conclusions

 \section{Conclusions}

-In this work, we introduced \FIM, the first \textit{Foundation Inference Model} capable of inferring marked temporal point processes (MTPPs) from real-world data.
-Our experiments empirically demonstrated that a \textit{single} \FIM, pretrained on synthetic Hawkes-process data only, can already match the predictive performance of other intensity-based MTPP methods in \textit{zero-shot mode}, i.e., \textit{without any further training}. \textit{Finetuning} on target data further boosts performance within just a few iterations, enabling \FIM\ to \textit{outperform competing methods across the majority of evaluated tasks}.
+In this work, we introduced \FIM, the first \textit{Foundation Inference Model} for inferring marked temporal point processes (MTPPs) from real-world data.
+Our experiments show that a \textit{single} \FIM, pretrained only on synthetic MTPP data, can already match the predictive performance of existing intensity-based MTPP methods in \textit{zero-shot mode}, i.e., \textit{without any further training}. \textit{Finetuning} on target data further improves results within only a few iterations, enabling \FIM\ to \textit{outperform competing methods on the majority of evaluated tasks}.

-\textbf{Limitations:} Because Hawkes processes do not capture all real-world patterns, zero-shot performance may be biased.
-A pretrained \FIM\ is also constrained by a fixed maximum number of marks $\customabs{\markset}$ and by the maximum sequence length used during training.
-When these limits are exceeded, the model may fail to exploit all available context.
+\textbf{Limitations:} Although our pretraining distribution is broad, it is not universal and therefore cannot capture many real-world patterns.
+As a result, zero-shot performance may degrade under distribution shift. \FIM\ is further constrained by the maximum number of marks $\customabs{\markset}$ and the maximum sequence length used during training.
+When these limits are exceeded, the model may not fully exploit the available context.

-\textbf{Future Work:} Future work will \textit{broaden the pretraining distribution} beyond Hawkes processes, to capture more real-world patterns in zero-shot mode and provide an even better initialization for finetuning. \textit{Intensity-free} methods have demonstrated astonishingly good predictive performance \citep{panos2024decomposable}.
-We will explore incorporating such intensity-free methods into our amortized in-context learning approach.
+\textbf{Future Work:} An important direction for future work is to \textit{broaden the pretraining distribution} beyond the parametrization in Eq.~\ref{eq:hawkes-intensity}, with the goal of capturing a wider range of data patterns in zero-shot mode, and providing an even stronger initialization for finetuning.
+In addition, \textit{intensity-free} methods have recently shown strong predictive performance \citep{panos2024decomposable}.
+We plan to investigate how such methods can be incorporated into our amortized in-context learning framework (first results can be found in \citet{berghaus2026evilevolvinginterpretablealgorithms}).